Your browser is not optimized for viewing this website.

 with Diane St. Jean

 There will be a half hour lunch break (bring your own lunch; water and gf cookies provided).
-In the morning you will create a design, transfer it to the block, and carve your block.
-In the afternoon you will print your design on fabric.
-No previous experience is necessary.

 The workshop will be taught by Diane St. Jean, resident printmaker at the Art Center and member of The Boston Printmakers.